AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/deliverability/understanding-unsubscribe.md

 There are actually several different types of built-in unsubscribes in Marketo.
 They're all represented by fields on the person object, just like First Name.

->[!NOTE]
->
->Marketo is in the process of changing terms such as Blacklist and Whitelist to Blocklist and Allowlist in our product.
-During this update, you may see the old terms in our UI and documentation screenshots, and the new terms in our documentation text.
-We apologize for any confusion.

 All of these fields are built-in to your Marketo subscription.
 They are all boolean (checkbox) type.
 They can be used in Forms or [Change Data Value](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/change-data-value.md) flow steps.

 ## Unsubscribed {#unsubscribed}